miu200521358/pmx_dressup/archive/Readme_en.txt

 　　Delete lower vertex
 　　　　→ Delete vertices as long as they do not cause holes in the model, so that vertices do not penetrate the model and the model becomes lighter.

+　【Notes】
+　　The weights of the costume models have been slightly altered to clean up the deformation.
+　　　This product is not available for costume models for which weight manipulation is not permitted.

 ----------------------------------------------------------------
 Video distribution